taohan10200/Awesome_AI4Earth/README.md

 ## Other Awesome Lists

-- [xx](xx) - A curated (still actively updated) list of practical guide resources of earth-related research.
+- [TODO](xx) - A curated (still actively updated) list of practical guide resources of earth-related research.

 ## Contributing